South And Southeast Asia Seed Market Analysis by Mordor Intelligence

 By Crop Type: Grains Anchor Value as Vegetables Accelerate

-Grains and cereals commanded 38.5% of the South and Southeast Asia seed market in 2024, fueled by rice and maize demand across India, Vietnam, and the Philippines.
-The South and Southeast Asia seed market size for grains and cereals is projected to expand at a 6.1% CAGR, supported by mechanization-ready hybrids and bioethanol policy tailwinds.
+Grains and cereals accounted for 38.5% of the South and Southeast Asia seed market in 2024, driven by strong demand for rice and maize in India, Vietnam, and the Philippines.
+The South and Southeast Asia seed market size for grains and cereals is anticipated to expand at a significant CAGR, driven by the adoption of mechanization-ready hybrids and favorable bioethanol policy tailwinds.
 Rice hybrid adoption surpassed 2.3 million farmers in Bangladesh and Vietnam, while Thailand and the Philippines raised maize hybrid use by 12% to meet feed needs.
 Pulses and oilseeds deliver steady 7.9% growth as India scales nutrition initiatives that boost chickpea and lentil acreage.
-Specialty crops like dragon fruit in Vietnam and durian in Thailand exhibit double-digit demand upswings, signaling diversification opportunities for breeders.
+Specialty crops, such as dragon fruit in Vietnam and durian in Thailand, exhibit double-digit demand upswings, signaling diversification opportunities for breeders.

 Vegetables represent the fastest-growing segment and are forecast to log an 8.6% CAGR through 2030, powered by organized retail and dietary shifts toward fresh produce.
 Leafy greens, tomato, and chili hybrids dominate, but emerging demand for colored capsicum, baby corn, and zucchini reflects palate diversification in metro areas.
 Replacement cycles approach one season in hydroponic setups, multiplying seed sales frequency.
 Vegetable growers benefit from premium price realization, crowding investment toward disease-resistant and long-haul transport varieties.
 These dynamics reinforce vegetables as the primary accelerator of value within the South and Southeast Asia seed market.